'Rebel priest' prays for Ukraine gunmen, denies doing more

 PRIEST "AIDED REBELS"

-Before she was detained by the rebels, the city's mayor, Nelya Shtepa, accused Vitaly of inviting gunmen to operate from the grounds of his church's tree-ringed recreational centre:
+Before she was detained by the rebels, the city's mayor, Nelya Shtepa, accused Vitaly of inviting gunmen to operate from the grounds of his church's tree-ringed recreational center:

 "With the permission of our Russian Orthodox priest Father Vitaly, they relocated to his Russian Orthodox Centre," she told Ukraine's UNIAN news agency.

-Reuters journalists saw dozens of armed men around the church centre on April 12, when the separatists seized key public buildings, and in the days that followed.
+Reuters journalists saw dozens of armed men around the church center on April 12, when the separatists seized key public buildings, and in the days that followed.

 Vitaly, a well-known local figure whose restored, century-old Church of the Holy Resurrection is one of at least five in the city, said Shtepa was pursuing a personal vendetta against him.